Tobago Downgraded To Tropical Storm Warning

 Tropical Storm Warning information from the Trinidad and Tobago Meteorological Service

 “The Hurricane Warning for Tobago has been downgraded to a Tropical Storm Warning.
-At 11 am, Hurricane Beryl was located at 12.4N latitude, 61.3 W longitude.
+At 11:00 AM, Hurricane Beryl was located at 12.4N latitude, 61.3 W longitude.
 The potential for hurricane-force winds has decreased significantly as Hurricane Beryl moves away from the island.
-The possibility of impacts from tropical storm-force winds still exists.
+The possibility of impacts from tropical-storm-force winds still exists.
 Periods of showers and extended periods of rain are expected.
 Gusty winds are expected in heavy showers and thunderstorms that can still occur.
 The likelihood of landslides remains in areas so prone.
 Hazardous seas have been observed with large, battering waves, and mariners should continue to expect significant wave heights, posing danger to small craft and coastal and offshore activities.
 Strong currents and choppy seas will make navigation hazardous.” according to the Trinidad and Tobago Meteorological Service.
-This “warning” status takes into account the possibility of the event occurring.
-This weather event is likely.

 Why am I under a tropical storm watch or warning?